instructure/canvas-lms/doc/api/lti_dev_key_config.md

 <a name="cookie-less"></a>
 ###Launching without Cookies

 Safari blocking cookies inside 3rd-party iframes made it necessary to create a workaround for storing the `state` property between the login and launch requests, to prevent MITM attacks.
-The (under final review) LTI Platform Storage spec provides a way for tools that are launching in Safari or another situation where cookies can't get set to still store data across requests in a secure fashion.
+The newly finalized LTI Platform Storage spec provides a way for tools that are launching in Safari or another situation where cookies can't get set to still store data across requests in a secure fashion.
 Tools can send `window.postMessage`s to
 Canvas asking it to store and retrieve arbitrary data, which acts as a cookie-like proxy.